mussatto/mussatto.github.io/_posts/2016-11-14-hibernate-error-multiple-physical-columns.markdown

 This exception happens when there is one physical table mapping two or more logical table names.

-This happened to me because there where multiple @JoinColumns using the same column name (user_id)
+This happened to me because there are multiple @JoinColumns using the same column name (user_id)

 ### How to fix